unihubster/GoogleSearchCounter/ReadMe.md

 if you download both file google-search-counter-1.0.0.jar and google-search-counter-1.0.0.bat, put them in one folder and click on google-search-counter-1.0.0.bat.
 It starts command console with a dialog.

+## Note
+Please notice, Google returns different total number of search results in different browsers.
+That's why results in application can be another than results in your usual browser.